iza-institute-of-labor-economics/gettsim/docs/geps/gep-00.rst

 When a GEP is ``Accepted``, ``Rejected``, or ``Withdrawn``, the GEP should be updated accordingly.
-In addition to updating the status field, at the very least the ``Resolution`` header should be added with a link to the relevant thread in the mailing list archives.
+In addition to updating the status field, at the very least the ``Resolution`` header should be added with a link to the relevant thread in the Zulip archives.

 GEPs can also be ``Superseded`` by a different GEP, rendering the original obsolete.
 The ``Replaced-By`` and ``Replaces`` headers